gerryw1389/gerryw1389.github.io/_posts/2017-12-24-ps-create-batch-launcher-files.md

 ### Description:

 So in the past I wrote about a way to call PS1 files with Batch files to `bypass Executionpolicy` and run scripts as admin, if you have not seen that post => it is [here](https://automationadmin.com/2017/03/ps-call-ps1-with-batch/).
 What this script does is create a batch file for each of my script automatically.
 This script works great if you have a module, but you want to run each of your scripts in your `public` folder one by one for whatever reason.

 One major note about using this script though is you will have to `MANUALLY UNCOMMENT THE FUNCTION CALL AT THE END OF EACH SCRIPT`.
+{: .notice--danger}

 So the use case would be something like this: